Skip to content

 Sample structure

-Take a typical $3 million transaction:
+Take a simplified $3 million transaction:

 ComponentAmount% of price